-This adjustment divides N by ν², so it may also be applied to the Wilson score interval.
+This adjustment divides n by ν², so it may also be applied to the Wilson score interval.
 The easiest way to do this is with Wilson functions:

-Note that given ν is less than 1, dividing N by ν² causes the width of the interval to decrease and the adjusted centre to tend towards p.
+Since ν is less than 1, dividing n by ν² causes the width of the interval to decrease and the adjusted centre to tend towards p.
 See this Wilson sample-population interval calculator for the calculation.

 This adjustment is also used when calculating error intervals on subsamples.
 In this case, the ‘population’ is the initial finite sample.
 See Coping with imperfect data for an example.